Sciencesing/WEDesignWebsite-Copy/_posts/2021-05-14-mechanical-division.md

 * Improve sustainaility of manufacturing of pitch mechanism.
 * Lighten design of pitch mechanism.

-*Frame - The exterior shell of the wind turbine.*
+*Frame - The exterior shell of the wind turbine.*..
-*Tower - The structure of the wind turbine.*
+*Tower - The structure of the wind turbine.*..
 *Nacelle - *

 ### Current Frame and Tower Projects